Asia Pacific 1911: Chinese Revolution

 The Kingdom of Siam and the United Kingdom signed the Anglo-Siamese Treaty in Bangkok, capital of Siam.
 Ratifications were exchanged in London on 9 July 1909.
 By the terms of the treaty, Siam relinquished its claims to Kedah, Kelantan, Perlis, and Terengganu, which became British protectorates.

-12 Feb 1910 China occupation of Lhasa
+12 Feb 1910 China occupation of Lhasa▲

-A Chinese expedition launched by the Qing dynasty occupies Lhasa, Tibet, officially deposing the 13th Dalai Lama on February 25.
-This act establishes direct Chinese rule in Tibet (albeit only until the Xinhai Revolution of 1911-1912).
+A Chinese expedition launched by the Qing dynasty occupied Lhasa, Tibet, officially deposing the 13th Dalai Lama on February 25.
+This act established direct Chinese rule in Tibet (albeit only until the Xinhai Revolution of 1911-1912).